Picatrix: Authorship and significance of title

 More recent attributions of authorship range from "the Arabic version is anonymous" to reiterations of the old claim that the author is "the celebrated astronomer and mathematician Abu l-Qasim Maslama b.
 Ahmad Al-Majriti".
 One recent study in Studia Islamica suggests that the authorship of this work should be attributed to Maslama b.
-Qasim al-Qurtubi (died 353/964), who according to Ibn al-Faradi was "a man of charms and talismans".
-If this suggestion is correct it would place the work in the context of Andalusian sufism and batinism.

-The odd Latin title is sometimes explained as a sloppy transliteration of one "Buqratis", mentioned several times in the second of the four books of the work.
+Qasim al-Qurtubi, who died 964 CE (353 AH) and, according to Ibn al-Faradi, was "a man of charms and talismans".
+If this suggestion is correct it would place the work in the context of Andalusian sufism and batinism.The odd Latin title is sometimes explained as a sloppy transliteration of one "Buqratis", mentioned several times in the second of the four books of the work.
 Others have suggested that the title (or the name of the author) is a way of attributing the work to Hippocrates (via a transcription of the name Burqratis or Biqratis in the Arabic text).
 Where it appears in the Arabic original, the Latin text does translate the name Burqratis as Picatrix, but this still does not establish the identity of Burqratis.
 Ultimately, linking the name, Picatrix, with Hippocrates, has fallen into disfavor because the text separately cites Hippocrates under the name Ypocras.

+Contrary to this, an argument has been made that the name Picatrix is a translation of the author's individual or personal name "Maslama" due to the parallel derivation of masculine and feminine versions of both names.
+It is alleged that the word picatrix would be the feminine of picator which is then derived from picare, meaning "to prick."
+This is linked with the observation that Maslama has the Arabic feminine termination "-a" and whose root word (s-l-m) has the meaning ladagha or "to sting."